Below you’ll find all you need to know about handicap betting, including what it is and how you play the market.

 What Is Handicap Betting?

-It is a very popular way to bet on American sports such as the NFL and NBA.
-These will usually have coupons covering all the games and are often referred to as “the spread” in American sports.
+It is especially common in US sports betting where the matches use handicaps to level the stakes – Mainly in NBA, NFL, MLB and NHL matches.
+It is often referred to as “the spread” in American sports.
 The phase would be – Will the Lakers cover the spread?

 How Does Handicap Betting Work?